Graffiti (Chris Brown album): Background

-In 2008, Chris Brown commenced work on his third studio album and confirmed the title, Graffiti, at the 2008 American Music Awards.
+In 2008, Chris Brown began working on his third studio album and confirmed the title, Graffiti, at the 2008 American Music Awards.
 In 2008 he said that with this album he wanted to experiment with a different musical direction inspired by singers Prince and Michael Jackson.
 He stated, "I wanted to change it up and really be different.
 Like my style nowadays, I don't try to be typical urban.
 I want to be like how Prince, Michael and Stevie Wonder were.
 They can cross over to any genre of music".

-Brown, with this album, started to take full control of his art, entirely managing the artistic direction, and writing every song of the album (with the exception of the song "I'll Go", written and produced by Brian Kennedy and James Fauntleroy).
+With Graffiti, Brown took complete control of his artistry, overseeing the entire artistic direction and writing every song himself, except for "I'll Go," which was written and produced by Brian Kennedy and James Fauntleroy.

-Brown said that his decision to entirely direct and write his albums and songs came from the fact that he wanted to give "[his] own perspective of the music [he] wanted to make" and by his wanting to "verbalize whatever [he] was going through".
-Following the domestic violence scandal involving the singer and his then-girlfriend Rihanna on February 8, 2009, Brown decided to express his emotional state after the incident on a big part of the album.
+Brown said in a 2014 interview that this choice came from the fact that he wanted to give "[his] own perspective of the music [he] wanted to make" and by his wanting to "verbalize whatever [he] was going through".
+Following Brown's violent assault on his then-girlfriend Rihanna on February 8, 2009, Brown decided to express his emotional state after the incident on a significant portion of the album.

 Recording for the album primarily took place in Orlando and on September 5, 2009, via Twitter, Brown announced that he had completed the album, and also revealed that the album would be released outside of the US on December 7 and in the US on December 8.
-Speaking to MTV, Swizz Beatz revealed, "he's got something to prove," and that for the album Brown "has worked on 60–70 songs."
+Speaking to MTV, producer Swizz Beatz revealed, "he's got something to prove," and that for the album Brown "has worked on 60–70 songs."